Btibert3/stattle-shot-blocking-playoffs2016/shot-blocking-post.md

 mean of x
  2.611246
 ```

+Because we are using only one season, the sample size is smaller.
+We don't have to go into the discussions around how you should test for normality and the impact of sample size on these tests (see this [post for more detail](http://stackoverflow.com/questions/7781798/seeing-if-data-is-normally-distributed-in-r/7788452#7788452)), but we fail to reject that null hypothesis that the data are __not__ normal, just like in Yhat's post.
+Similarly, even with just one year of data, the results suggest that shot blocking increases statistically in the playoffs.

 Last but not least, because we only have the current season available, instead of using boxplots to look at the distribution of blocks per game over a set of seasons, below we are isolating the differences by division instead.